 Ginseng has been used in Chinese medicine for thousands of years.
 Even though it’s widely believed to boost sexual performance, there are not a lot of studies to back it up, although there is some supporting evidence.

-It may provide increased energy to people who are tired and week according to a study published on the Mayo Clinic.
+It may provide increased energy to people who are tired and week according to a study published at the Mayo Clinic.
 It has also been shown to have anti-inflammatory benefits as well.

 Asian ginseng is not recommended for long-term use as it can lead to nervousness, insomnia, and irregular heartbeat, especially if taken with caffeine.